 Next, we were asked to considered what this constraint might look like in a temporary situation.
 What this means is that the person experiences the same issues as the person with the permanent constraint, but it only lasts a specific amount of time.

 Here, I tried to reconsider my person with limited literacy in a temporary context.
-I thought of people who might have experienced some kind of medical trauma like a stroke or head injury.
+I thought of people who might have experienced some kind of medical trauma like a stroke or head injury at work and may need the help of workers compensation lawyers.
 I also considered people who are currently learning to read and leveling up on their abilities.

 I even ended up thinking about all the times I’ve traveled in countries where I wasn’t a native speaker.
 How did I read signs?
 How did I recognize locations?
 How did I order from menus?
 I used visual cues, gestures and other guidelines to figure it out.
 But I didn’t really understand everything that was going on, and once I left the context, I wouldn’t have the same issues.